Skip to content

 Runner(collectors).run()

-After writing the code, if you are not sure whether the configuration is correct, you can add the debug=True parameter to the launcher to run it in debug mode.
+After writing the code, if you are unsure whether the configuration is correct, you can add the debug=True parameter to the launcher to run it in debug mode.

-The launcher running in debug mode will perform the data collection operation normally, but will not write to DataKit in the end, as follows:
+The launcher running in debug mode will perform data collection operations normally but will not write to DataKit in the end, as follows:

 Runner(collectors, debug=True).run()

-If the DataKit connector ID to be written is not the default datakit, you can add datakit_id="<DataKit ID>" to the launcher to specify the DataKit connector ID, as follows:
+If the DataKit connector ID to be written to is not the default datakit, then you can add datakit_id="<DataKit ID>" to the launcher to specify the DataKit connector ID, as follows:

 Runner(collectors, datakit_id='<DataKit ID>').run()

-The configuration methods of other cloud vendors are similar to Alibaba Cloud.
+The configuration methods for other cloud vendors are similar to Alibaba Cloud.

 Amazon (AWS)

-Taking the collection of "EC2 Instance Objects" and "EC2-related Monitoring Metrics" as an example:
+Taking collecting "EC2 instance objects" and "EC2-related monitoring metrics" as an example:

 from integration_core__runner import Runner